top of page

 Romy was dehydrated, exhausted and stubborn.
 She refused to budge.
 Finn and I tried to pick her up, but it was awkward and a bit impossible considering her weight.
 We also tried to lure her onto the boulder we were attempting to climb by placing several goldfish on top of it.
 All to no avail.

 Finn came up with the idea of a stretcher made out of some sticks and the boys' backpacks.
 I thought maybe I could send the boys back to the car and I could sleep on the mountain with Romy (although I didn't actually mention that plan out loud).
 Then Henry suggested we just start hiking and maybe she would eventually join us out of the fear of being left behind.
 This last option was the thing that got our big girl to move.
 When we heard her coming along behind us, we were all yelling with joy.
 It was a big win for us.
-Although we had miles to go, we knew if we could just get back to the Champney Falls Trail, the water would revive her.
+Although we had miles to go, we knew if we could just get back to the Champney Brook Trail, the water would revive her.

 It took us quite a while, but we did eventually make it back to that sign where we took the wrong turn.
-Yup, it did have an arrow pointing to the Champney Falls Trail, straight ahead and not to the right.
+Yup, it did have an arrow pointing to the Champney Brook Trail, straight ahead and not to the right.
 This path was smaller and appeared less traveled.
 Although it quickly turned into the wide, clearly marked trail we were familiar with from our ascent.
 We also ran into several people who told us they had made that same wrong turn in a past hike.
 Later that night, my husband shared his own story about a high school trip to Chocorua where a group of students also made that mistake!
 And that was way before cell phones, so you can imagine what a debacle that was.

 I'm not trying to redeem myself - this mistake was clearly avoidable if I'd been using my gps and looking at signs.
 But knowing I wasn't the first to make it did help soften the blow.
 It also leads me to the next lesson: